 Rules and Restrictions

 Many gated communities have an active Homeowner’s Association (HOA) in place, which will have rules and restrictions that every resident must abide by.
-Not only can this be a huge selling point for home buyer’s because nobody wants to live next door to a purple house with yellow strips and an overgrown yard, but rules and restrictions also helps maintain property value.
-It’s not uncommon for a homes property value to increase more in gated communities in comparison to homes in non-gated communities.
+Not only can this be a huge selling point for homebuyers because nobody wants to live next door to a purple house with yellow strips, but rules and restrictions can also help maintain property value.
+It’s not uncommon for a home’s property value to increase faster in a well-maintained gated community versus a community that is not gated.

-While there are a lot of pros to living in a gated community there are also a few cons, which below are four reasons home buyers decide against purchasing a home in a gated community.
+While there are a lot of pros to living in a gated community there are also a few cons.
+Let’s take a look at the top four reasons why some buyers decide against purchasing a home in a gated community.

 False Sense of Security

-Yes, gated communities are more secure than non-gated communities, but crime happens everywhere, so it is very important to remain vigilant at all times.
+Yes, gated communities are more secure than non-gated communities, but crime happens everywhere.
+So it is very important to remain vigilant at all times.
+Never assume your home, vehicles, and family are safe.
 Criminals will find a way to get through the gate and past the guard if they really want to.